-NSF CoDec will develop a new technical approach for computational decarbonization problems through a novel class of computational techniques, algorithms, systems, and AI methods designed to sense, optimize, and reduce the operational, embodied, and lifecycle GHG emissions of societal infrastructure over intermediate time scales of minutes-to-years and spatial scales of communities-to-countries.
+NSF CoDec will develop a new class of computational techniques, algorithms, systems, and AI methods to sense and optimize efficiency and resilience of societal infrastructure over intermediate time scales of minutes-to-years and spatial scales of communities-to-countries.

-Computational decarbonization recognizes the unique role computing will play in decarbonizing society both as a “means” to automate and coordinate carbon-efficiency optimizations across time, space, and sectors, and as a “medium” that consumes increasingly significant amounts of energy but also has substantial temporal, spatial, and performance flexibility.
+CoDec recognizes the unique role computing will play in transforming society to automate and coordinate various efficiency optimizations across time, space, and sectors, and will consume increasingly significant amounts of energy but has substantial temporal, spatial, and performance flexibility.

 NSF CoDec includes two foundational research thrusts and three use-inspired research thrusts that are tightly integrated with each other.